-Is refinishing, removing grunge, old varnish, crackled surface a restoration or destruction?
+Is refinishing, removing grunge, old varnish, crackled surface restoration or destruction?

-As an artist, do you think about how to care for you work?
+As an artist, do you think about how to care for your work?

 Should the collector/curator have the same responsibility?
 It might surprise the artist to consider that a collector/curator may not have the same expectation for care and maintenance, or original finish as the original maker.

 The next posts will break up this enormous issue into a series of thoughts.
 I've heard opinions from collectors.
 I have practical recommendations for my work.
 What about you?

 This post was updated on February 18, 2022.